 For the time being, the country has received temporary relief from the financial support of the IMF, which has recently disbursed the 4th tranche of its loan facility (USD 1 billion) and a payment under the Extended Fund Facility established in 2018 (USD 767 million).
-Angola has also agreed a moratorium on debt service payments with bilateral and official creditors under the DSSI (Debt Service Suspension with Beijing will be decisive (currently thought to get to positive outcomes).
+Angola has also agreed a moratorium on debt service payments with bilateral and official creditors under the DSSI (Debt Service Suspension Initiative) introduced by the G20 nations and the Paris Club.
+This will produce savings of around USD 30 million by the end of 2020.
+However, this does not cover borrowings from China, meaning that negotiations with Beijing will be decisive (currently thought to get to positive outcomes).
 Nor do these measures cover debt to the private sector.